Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

-\end{proof} We see, that if already $s_j>B$ it is not necessary to calculate the path any further.

-Now we will derive an alternative unbiased Monte Carlo estimator, based on one-step survival, which allows for pathwise sensitivities.
-The idea of Alm et al. \cite{alm} using the one-step survival technique of Glasserman and Staum \cite{staum} to obtain stable differentiability can be intepreted in different ways.
-One is that the one-step survival enforces the paths to stay below the barrier by changing the distribution.
-For a summary of this approach and the resulting algorithm, we refer to Alm et al. \cite{alm}.
+Now we will derive an alternative unbiased Monte Carlo estimator, based on the idea of one-step survival, which allows for pathwise sensitivities.
+The idea of Alm et al. \cite{alm} using the one-step survival technique of Glasserman and Staum \cite{staum} to obtain stable differentiability can be interpreted in different ways: forcing the path to stay below the barrier or considering an integral splitting, see e.g. \cite{alm}, whilst the latter will be the foundation of our further studies.

-Another interpretation, which we will study further, is to view one-step survival as an integral splitting, also mentioned in \cite{alm}.

 For the expectation of a payoff function $PV_{t_0}$, we have